Everyone knows that Google Ads is an extremely powerful marketing tool. But how much should you be investing to help you hit your goals?

 Solution: limit the number of keywords you target.
-At first, target no more than three keywords in total.
-Since you’re running a local business, narrow it down further by targeting specific long-tail keywords or keywords that include local queries like “near me.”
+Since you’re running a local business, narrow them down by targeting specific long-tail keywords or keywords that include local queries like “near me.”
 These hyper-specific keywords may get fewer clicks, but they’ll bring more relevant traffic to your site.

 To find the best keywords for your campaign, use Google Keyword Planner.
 Look for keywords with medium to high traffic and low competition.
 The lower the competition, the less you’ll spend.
 This way, you’ll get more clicks on a tighter budget.